-PFG holds exclusive rights to run "The Bubbles Programme" - personalized life and financial advice based workshops.
-The cost for this workshop based programme is presently $3,995 + GST per couple, or $3,250 for singles + GST.
+PFG holds exclusive rights to run "The Bubbles Programme" - personalized life and financial advice based workshop/s.
+The cost for this workshop based programme is presently $3,995 + GST per couple, or $3,250 + GST for singles.

 Claw-back & Cost Recovery Fees

 Any loan arranged by PFG repaid within the provider's specified claw-back period (ranging between 18-28 months of settlement/drawdown), will result in all or some of the upfront commission being clawed back by the provider.
 This can range from 25% to 100% of the original commission originally paid by the provider on each client's behalf.